vocascan/documentation/docs/vocascan-server/configuration.md

   not set, vocascan searches for a file called `vocascan.config.js` or `vocascan.config.json` in the vocascan root directory.

 - **2. Environment variables**: Another way is setting the config file options via environment variables.
-To achieve this, vocascan parses all env variables starting with `VOCASCAN__`.
-Now its possible to place two underlines while replicating the paths in the config file.
+Vocascan parses all env variables starting with `VOCASCAN__`.
+To achieve this, place two underscores while replicating the paths in the config file.
 The following example shows the config file converted into the environment variables way.

   ```js
   module.exports = {